The Role of Symmetry in Optimizing Overparameterized Networks: Characterizing Overparameterization Symmetries

 where $\mathbf{1}_{m_i}$ is an $m_i$-dimensional vector of ones and $\otimes$ denotes the Kronecker product.
 Thus, each basis vector $\vec{e}_i$ of $I_n$ is duplicated $m_i$ times, yielding a total expansion $r = \sum_i m_i$.

-The contraction is only a matrix operation in some special cases.
 Here, $M^+$ can be \textit{any} pseudoinverse such that $M^+ M = I_n$.
 The freedom in choosing $M^+$ corresponds to redistributing outgoing weights across the expanded layer i.e., picking $(\va', \va'')$ so $a_i' + a_i'' = a_i$ for all $i$.
-Our symmetry corresponds to transforming

-The formulation in \citet{simsek2021geometry} requires scaling the entire outgoing weight vector together.
-However, there exists a strictly richer symmetry: the splitting coefficients need not be shared across the entire outgoing weight vector.
+Our symmetry corresponds to transforming We extend this construction with per-weight coefficient matrices $C_i$, which give a strictly richer symmetry than the per-neuron formulation in \citet{simsek2021geometry}.
+Details and an inverse transformation are in Appendix~\ref{app:per_weight}.